pydsgz/DeepVOG/README.md

 The -v argument draws the visualization of fitted ellipse and gaze vector to a designated video.
 The -m argument draws the segmented heatmap of pupil side by side.
 The -b argument controls the batch size.
 For more details of arguments, see [doc/documentation.md](doc/documentation.md).

-As a result, you shall be able to see the visualization in the generated video "demo_visualization_inference.mp4", as shown below.
+In the results, you should be able to see the visualization in the generated video "demo_visualization_inference.mp4", as shown below.

 <p align="center">
 <img width="640" height="240" src="demo/demo_result.png">